wallacedos/SWPVPSEKMInv/readme.txt

 Note:
-Before using the inversion workflow, we strongly recommend that you read our article.
-The article is placed in "SWPVPSEKMInv\Doc".
+Before using the inversion workflow, we strongly recommend that you read our article and the tutorial.
+The article and tutorial are placed in "main-folder"\Doc.
 If you publish an article by using our inversion programs, please cite our article.
 If there are any questions about the code, please contact with the first author Yan Yingwei by email "wallace2012y@outlook.com".

 The code has been debugged on the the matlab R2019a.
 A higher or lower version of matlab may also make the code run successfully.